facebookresearch/Adversarial-Continual-Learning/README.md

 # Adversarial Continual Learning

-This is the official PyTorch implementation of the [Adversarial Continual Learning](https://arxiv.org/abs/2003.09553).
+This is the official PyTorch implementation of the [Adversarial Continual Learning](https://arxiv.org/abs/2003.09553) at *ECCV 2020*. .

 ## Abstract